pedalv/JavaApp/MellomOppdrag/windows-azure.md

 ## Tips
 - [Find the Azure geography that meets your needs](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)
+- Blueprint === an early plan or design that explains how something might be achieved
+- Big band === is popular in situations or adopted when the project's stakeholders or customers are not certain regarding their wants and requirements
 - Type of Cloud Computing Services
     * on-prem === On-premises software is installed and runs on computers on the premises of the person or organization using the software, rather than at a remote facility such as a server farm or cloud
+      * Ex: Made Pizza at home
-    * Infrastructure as a Service (IaaS) === Microsoft Azure; Azure Compute (Virtula Machines), Azure Storage
+    * Infrastructure as a Service (IaaS) ===  Ex: Take and bake (frozen pizza)
+        * Providers:
+          * Microsoft Azure, Amazon Web Services, Google Compute Engine
+            * Azure Compute (Virttual Machines), Azure Storage
+        * Scenarios:
             * Test and development
             * Storage and backups
             * High performance computing
             * Big data analysis
+    * Platform as a Service (PaaS) === Ex: Pizza delivery
+        * Providers:
+          * Azure Logic Apps, Heroku, Amazon Elastic Beanstalk
-    * Platform as a Service (PaaS) === Azure Logic Apps, Azure Functions, Azure Web Jobs, Azure Automation
+            * Azure Logic Apps, Azure Functions, Azure Web Jobs, Azure Automation
+        * Scenarios:
-        * Analytics or busines intelligence
+            * Analytics or business intelligence
             * Development framework
-    * Software as a Service(SaaS) === Office 365, Dropbox, Microsoft Teams, App, ...
+    * Software as a Service(SaaS) === Ex: Dine out
+        * Providers:
+          * Office 365, Google G Suite, Salesforce, Dropbox
+            * SharePoint, OneDrive for Business, Microsoft Teams, Power Platfor
+        * Scenarios:
             * Gain access to sophisticated applications
-        * Mobilize your workforce easily
+            * Mobilize your workforce easily        *
 - Cloud Computing === enables companies to consume a compute resource, such as a virtual machine, storage, or an application, as a utility -- just like electricity -- rather than having to build and maintain computing infrastructures in-house
 - Cloud Computing Deployment Models
     * Public Cloud: Cloud service provided by a third-party provider, harware can be shared amongst multiple clients